Fjord horse

-The Fjord horse also has a long recorded history of pure breeding without cross-breeding from other sources.

-The Fjord horse is featured as a charge on the coat of arms of the municipalities of Gloppen and Eid, both in Nordfjord.

 Characteristics

-The Fjord horse has a distinct appearance.
-The breed's conformation differs from many other breeds in that it is a blend of draught horse muscling and bone, with smaller size and greater agility.
+The conformation of the Norwegian Fjord Horse differs from that of many other breeds in that it is a blend of draught horse muscling and bone, with smaller size and greater agility.
 It has a strong, arched neck, sturdy legs and good feet, and a compact, muscular body.
 The head is medium-sized and well defined with a broad, flat forehead and a straight or slightly dished face, with small ears and large eyes.
 Despite its small size, the breed is fully capable of carrying an adult human and pulling heavy loads.
 The hair coat becomes particularly heavy and thick in the winter.